Best fruits in season in India month-by-month with InstaCuppa citrus juicer

 5. Drink it fresh — homemade juice tastes best within 24 hours, before it loses its punch.

 For winter citrus, a good electric citrus juicer pays for itself fast.
-A kilo of Nagpur oranges gives a big jug of fresh juice with no added sugar.
-Wondering whether to juice or blend?
+A kilo of Nagpur oranges makes a big jug of fresh juice.
+It has no added sugar.
+Should you juice or blend?
 Our guide on portable blender vs juicer breaks down fibre and nutrition.

 Shop the InstaCuppa Citrus Juicer — Try Risk-Free